ElpadoCan/SpotMAX/spotmax/docs/source/gui/tune_parameters_tab.rst

 However, you don't know what could be a good minimum value.
 Therefore you can click on the dimmer valid spots and view what is their Glass' effect size.

-Finally, the :ref:`Spot detection threshold function <spots-channel>` and the minimum and maximum values of the selected filtering features can be automatically tuned by spotMAX.
+Finally, the :confval:`Spot detection threshold function` and the minimum and maximum values of the selected filtering features can be automatically tuned by spotMAX.
 To do so, click on the "Start autotuning" button on the top-right of the tab.